*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Amazon Alexa App + eBooks

-Sometimes, I will use the Amazon Alexa app to turn e-books into audiobooks using Alexa’s text-to-speech feature.
+In a pinch, I will use the Amazon Alexa app to turn e-books into audiobooks using Alexa’s text-to-speech accessibility feature.
+It is entirely free to do, so why not!?

-Now, Alexa’s narration is quite monotonous.
-It doesn’t have the same expressiveness as a human narrator, so I use this option as a last resort.
+Now, fair warning: Alexa’s narration is quite monotonous, in my opinion.
+It doesn’t have the same expressiveness as the voice actors reading for audiobooks, so I use this option as a last resort.

 The NetGalley app icon, showcasing a stylized white 'g' resembling a speech bubble with an arrow pointing outwards on a light green background, representing a digital book review service.